ragaeeb/quilliyo/README.md

 ## License

-This project is private.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Ragaeeb Haq

 ## Acknowledgments